Phone-GWP-group

 Advantages of order picking bins

-Starting with the obvious, they can be used to effectively organise and segment your inventory, allowing you to more effectively manage your inventory.
+Starting with the obvious, they can be used to organise and segment your inventory, allowing you to manage it more effectively.

-More importantly than this however, they allow your team of warehouse staff to pick orders much more quickly and efficiently.
+More importantly, they allow your team of warehouse staff to pick orders much more quickly and efficiently.

 This has a number of direct and indirect benefits.
-Firstly, it reduces your labour costs – as more orders can be picked per person in each working day.
+Firstly, it reduces your labour costs, as more orders can be picked per person in each working day.
 Secondly, it allows you to fulfil more orders and grow your business.
-It also helps to improve staff morale, effectively making their job easier and less frustrating.
+It also helps improve staff morale, making their jobs easier and less frustrating.

-This indirectly affects your relationships with your customers too.
-Orders are despatched quicker.
-Order picking errors are minimised.
-Stock does not become damaged in storage.
+This indirectly affects your relationships with your customers too: orders are dispatched more quickly, order-picking errors are minimised, and stock is not damaged in storage.

-Ultimately, you provide a better, quicker service to your customers, who in turn are much more likely to engage in repeat business and recommend your company and products to others.
+Ultimately, you provide better, faster service to your customers, who, in turn, are much more likely to engage in repeat business and recommend your company and products to others.
 The bottom line is that this helps your overall sales.

 Stackable picking bins